Hassmann/insights/README.md

-# Why Insights?
+### Why Insights?

 __To understand what's happening in your software while you develop it__

->This single goal and the commitment not to interfere with code and performance drive the design decisions behind SLD.Insights.
+>This single goal, the commitment to simplicity and not to interfere with code and performance drive the design decisions behind SLD.Insights.

-## SLD.Insights
+### SLD.Insights - Features

 - Readable Traces to the Output Window
 - Configurable in Code and Settings
-- Minimal impact on code performance
+- Minimal impact on code and performance

-## Quickstart
+### Quickstart

 Consider this code